pecigonzalo/wordpress-aws/README.md

 | wordpress\_user | Wordpress username |

 ## Notes
-- Terraform is not configured with `remote-state`, if you wish to copy this to a production deployt, I recommend enabling that.
+- Terraform is not configured with `remote-state`, if you wish to copy this to a production deployt, I recommend enabling that
 - You can install default plugins using the `wp-cli` in `user_data/bootstrap.sh`
+- SSM Is used a backend to store secrets and pass them to the container
+- Some of the `user_data/bootstrap.sh` logic could be baked in a Docker image, but this allows us to reuse the official Wordpress image as is
+- `wp-cli` can be used to further tweak and configure the initial deployment, installing plugins/etc
+- To ensure this can be easily reused, the setup uses `80` on the LB, but `443` and the default CloudFront certificate on its distribution.
+If you have a private domain, you can easily integrate your domain to this setup, change `user_data/bootstrap.sh` as documented and `cloudfront.tf` to use `HTTPS` while traffic is outside the VPC (Cloudfront -> ALB)
+- Many settings have been set to a static value for this setup (cloudfront protocol targets, ports, timeouts, etc) this can be easily transformed to vars to reuse this code

 ## Tech Stack
 - Terraform